koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 ## Supported Hardware

 Only local RTSP Cameras are offiiclaly supported by Scrypted NVR.
-This is typically any camera that implements the `ONVIF` and `RTSP` protocol.
+This is typically any camera that implements the `ONVIF` and `RTSP` protocol and uses the `H.264` video codec.

 Unsupported hardware (which may work to varying degrees) includes:
   * Cloud cameras like Ring, Google/Nest, and Arlo.